ClaytonDuffin/Volatility-Arbitrage-Using-ETPs/README.md

 	- Takes in a list of time series dataframes for a number of assets to perform computations on.
 These would all be tickers based off of the same underlying ideally.
 * volArbType : Optional[str]
 	- Determines which type of volatility arbitrage to perform.
-	- Takes one of three inputs:
+	- Takes one of two inputs:
 		- 'Type1' ...
 Normalizes the time series (using min-max scaling) after the desired computations have been applied to the series.
 Uses a raw price series.
 		- 'Type2' ...
 Normalizes the time series (using min-max scaling) after the desired computations have been applied to the series.
 Uses a percentage change series.
-		- 'Type3' ...
-Assumes the user to be trading a leveraged ETP and it's non-leveraged counterpart (say SPXL and SPY).
-Simply divides leveraged ETP at each step by leverage factor.
-Nothing is done with this volArbType outside of this method.
 * methodology : Optional[Callable[Union[pd.DataFrame.std, pd.DataFrame.var], int]]
 	- Defines whether to use standard deviation or variance for the computation.
 Conveniently, also works for stuff like pd.DataFrame.kurtosis, or pd.DataFrame.median.
 * windowForMethodology : Optional[int]